Annual Medicare Open Enrollment Period: October 15th-December 7th

 The yearly out-of-pocket maximum is the highest or total amount your health insurance company requires you to pay towards the cost of your hospital and medical services.
 Drug costs do not contribute towards the out-of-pocket maximum.

 The periodic payment to Medicare, an insurance company, or a health care plan for health or prescription drug coverage.

 If You Want to Change Plans…

 If you would like to switch your Medicare Advantage health plan, then you’ll need the PCAC IPA physician code for your existing primary care physician.
 You can get it by calling PCAC Member Services Toll-Free at 1-844-722-2472.
 Once you choose your health plan, you can use your PCAC IPA physician code to sign up by calling the plan at the contact number.
-When you sign up for a new Medicare Advantage Plan you will be automatically dis-enrolled from your old plan and your new plan will begin on January 1, 2015.
+When you sign up for a new Medicare Advantage Plan you will be automatically dis-enrolled from your old plan and your new plan will begin on January 1st of the following year.
 If you choose a new Medicare Advantage Plan confirm that the medical group listed on your new Medical Insurance ID card is Primary Care Associates of California Medical Group (PCAC IPA).
 This is the only way you can continue to see your primary care physician and specialists as well as take advantage of all of the valuable programs and services PCAC offers its for its Medicare Advantage members.

 Ways to Compare Medicare Health Plans